 Canadian Relevance

 No direct Canadian connection identified in terms of authors or study location.
-However, the study covers a condition related to diving, which is a context where Health Canada-recognized indications for HBOT (like decompression sickness and arterial gas embolism) apply.
+However, the study covers a condition related to diving, which is a context where Health Canada-recognised indications for HBOT (like decompression sickness and arterial gas embolism) apply.

 Study Limitations